zX3no/zX3no/README.md

 * Automate program installation and configurations
 * Setup Oh my Posh
 * Stop using Google Sheets (It's too laggy, and my dark theme is scuffed)
-* Find a proper photo editor to use.
-GIMP, PHOTOSHOP, ...?
+* Find a better: Image Editor, Screenshot program, hex editor
+* Get a better To Do list
-*
+* Change to git GUI